Zorigt/blocktrust/README.md

 ## What are the primary engineering challenges? -> Why would a Data Engineering Hiring Manager care about this project
-high throughput processing from Kafka broker to Spark stream High availabilit database choice and queries for demo Overall completeness of the pipeline
+- High throughput processing from Kafka broker to Spark stream
+- High availabilit database choice and queries for demo
+- Overall completeness of the pipeline

 ## Proposed architecture
 S3, Kafka, Spark stream, Cassandra, Flask

 ## What are the (quantitative) specifications/constraints for this project?
+Spec:
-Spec: Query results within 200 millis in Flask <\br>
+- Query results within 200 millis in Flask

+Constraints:
+- Cluster size and count
+- Nodes 3-5
-Constraints: cluster size and count, nodes 3-5, metrics that can queried from the DB
+- Metrics that can queried from the DB